nalbert9/Cloud_Computing/P4_Serverless/README.md

 }
 ```

-# Best practices

-To complete this exercise please follow the best practices from the 6th lesson of this course.

 # Suggestions

-To store TODO items you might want to use a DynamoDB table with local secondary index(es).
-A create a local secondary index you need to a create a DynamoDB resource like this:
+To store items we might want to use a DynamoDB table with local secondary index(es).
+A create a local secondary index we need to a create a DynamoDB resource like this:

 ```yml